 Stretching –

 As mentioned, non-woven papers do not absorb paste and expand like pulp papers do.
 Therefore, the only way the paper does expand is if you stretch it on application.
 Do not paste the paper, there is no need.
 Paste the wall and get your paper up.
-Once it is on the wall do not use excess pressure to maneuver it.
+Once it is on the wall do not use excess pressure to manoeuvre it.
 If you do stretch the paper, it will contract and you will see your wallpaper seams opening as your paste dries.

-Pulp Wallpaper
+Seams Opening on Pulp Wallpaper

 Oversoaking –